 The relationship between the HTMI and the width ($l$) of entangling region can be determined through the use of the $l$ and $z_t$ relation.

-The fig.\ref{TMIl} illustrates that, as the width $l$ is increased, the HTMI also increases.
-However, when we reach a specific value of $l$ (say critical width $l_c$), the TMI is zero for any $l\leq l_c$.
-This critical value of width dicreases as we raise the value of $\xi$.
-The TMI exhibited analogous characteristics as reported in \cite{Chakrabortty:2022kvq, Jahnke:2017iwi}.
-In \cite{Chakrabortty:2022kvq}, it was noted that as the backreaction parameter $b$ increases, the critical width decreases, a trend also observed in \cite{Jahnke:2017iwi} with the anisotropic parameter $a$.
-This occurs because, when $l \leq l_c$, the HRT surface connecting points $A$ and $B$ accumulates a greater surface area than the combined areas of the individual RT surfaces associated with $A$ and $B$.
+The Fig.\ref{TMIl} illustrates that, as the width $l$ increases, the HTMI also takes higher values.
+However, when we reach a specific value of $l$ (say critical width $l_c$), the HTMI is zero for any $l\leq l_c$.
+This critical value of width decreases as we raise the value of $\xi$.
+This is because, when $l \leq l_c$, the HRT surface corresponding to $A\cup B$ accumulates greater area than the combined areas of the individual RT surfaces associated with $A$ and $B$.
 Consequently, the selection for the $A\cup B$ surface will be equivalent to the sum of the areas of the RT surfaces corresponding to $A$ and $B$.

-It is evident that as the parameter $\xi$ increases, the critical width $l_c$ decreases.
-As $\xi$ approaches the critical point of the theory, which is $\xi \to 2$, all the values of the critical width $l_c$ for non-zero $\xi$ converge towards the value associated with $\xi=2$, while the critical width corresponding to $\xi=0$ is significantly distant.
-The closer $\xi$ gets to the critical value of $2$, the smaller the separation between the critical widths becomes.
+Also note that as the value of $\xi$ increases the critical width $l_c$ takes the smaller value.
+As $\xi$ approaches the critical point of the theory $\xi \to 2$, the two consecutive $l_c$ comes closer.
+The increasing behaviour of HTMI with respect to the width of the subregion is previously reported in different scenarios \cite{ Jahnke:2017iwi, Chakrabortty:2022kvq}.